Configure GCP Cloud Run Service IAM Bindings

 What member identity formats are supported?

-The location, name, project, role, and condition properties are immutable and cannot be changed after the resource is created.
+The role, location, name, project, and condition properties are all immutable and cannot be changed after creation.

 Using a different cloud?